Research in School

 Lesson Study Triad 2:

-Mrs. Unwin (R), Mrs. Ashton (Y2) and Mr. Cuff (Y5) will be planning their Lesson Study to take place in March 2020.
+Mrs. Unwin (R), Mrs. Ashton (Y2) and Mr. Cuff (Y5) will be planning their Lesson Study into whole-class teaching of reading is to take place in March 2020.

 Completed Research Projects